IBM/helayers/docs/lab-s390x.md

 ### Step 1: Pull the Docker image
-In your terminal pull this image from Dockerhub to your local repository.
+In your terminal pull this image from IBM Container Registry to your local repository.

-    docker pull ibmcom/helayers-lab-s390x:latest
+    docker pull icr.io/helayers/helayers-lab-s390x:latest

 If you specify `:latest`, it will always pull the most recent version.
 However, if you are looking for a specific version you can replace `:latest` with the version number, such as `:1.0`.

-If the fetch is successful, it will download the image and you will now have an image in your local repository named `ibmcom/helayers-lab:latest`.
+If the fetch is successful, it will download the image and you will now have an image in your local repository named `icr.io/helayers/helayers-lab:latest`.
 Check that this image exists with

     docker images